maneo/personal-blog/_posts/2025-10-15-before-the-peak-comes.md

 <span style="color:seagreen;">John:</span> I am back, how can I help?

 <span style="color:aliceblue;">Chicken:</span> I am restarting servers, Wojtek looks for the cause.
-Traffic is slowly starting to grow, but impact on users is already visible ☹️
+Traffic is beginning to increase steadily and impact on users is already visible ☹️

-<span style="color:seagreen;">John:</span> <span style="color:steelblue;">@Wojtek</span> if you have nothing else for me to do, I will try to extend the http cache life, it should reduce the load on the servers
+<span style="color:seagreen;">John:</span> <span style="color:steelblue;">@Wojtek</span> if you have nothing else for me to do, I will try to extend the http cache lifetime, it should reduce the load on the servers

 <span style="color:steelblue;">Wojtek:</span> thx.

 ##### <span style="color:indianred;">7:20 p.m., Friday</span>, company-wide communication channel #outages

-DangerousRoman: Since this morning, someone has been trying to carry out SQL injection through a search input window.
+DangerousRoman: Since this morning, someone has been trying to carry out SQL injection through a search input.
 Single queries, several variants - it didn't look like anything dangerous.

 <span style="color:steelblue;">Wojtek:</span> I saw them, tested them and they don't seem to have any impact on the search engine.
 Any other anomalies?

 DangerousRoman: No, but I'll check the records.

 ##### <span style="color:indianred;">7:22 p.m., Friday</span>, internal comm. channel of the Kwark team